Organizational History

 POLICY WORK TO IMPROVE MATERNITY CARE AND BIRTH OUTCOMES

-With funding received by The California Community Foundation for Nursing Education and Hospital Improvements in 2010 and 2011, we launched the Mother-Friendly Childbirth Initiative of Los Angeles County, a policy and hospital improvement initiative based on the five principles (normalcy of birth, empowerment, autonomy, do no harm, and responsibility) and ten steps of the Mother-Friendly Childbirth Initiative, developed by the Coaltion to Improve Maternity Services.
-From 2011 to 2015, we hosted several conferences bringing together professionals not usually at the same table such as physicians, nurses, doulas and midwives, to discuss ways to collaborate and provide evidence-based, respectful care for all birthing persons and their infants.
-That year, we won an award from The Coalition for Improving Maternity Services for our activism.
-We helped at least one Los Angeles hospital and a public health clinic, and numerous perinatal providers become “mother friendly” and increased awareness of the Mother-Friendly Childbirth Initiative (MFCI) as a recommendation to improve birth outcomes.
+2010-2011– With funding received from The California Community Foundation for Nursing Education and Hospital Improvements we launched the Mother-Friendly Childbirth Initiative of Los Angeles County, a policy and hospital improvement initiative based on the five principles (normalcy of birth, empowerment, autonomy, do not harm, and responsibility) and ten steps of the Mother-Friendly Childbirth Initiative, developed by the Coalition to Improve Maternity Services.

 PROFESSIONAL DEVELOPMENT PROGRAMS

-In 2011, we launched The Breastfeeding Peer Counselor Training and Certification Program.
+2011- we launched The Breastfeeding Peer Counselor Training and Certification Program.
 Hired by The Center for Health Promotion at UCLA, we conducted a training Community Health Promoters working the Neighborhood Mother-Mentor Program, a program based in the Pico-Union neighborhood of Los Angeles, which was part of a translational research project at UCLA directed by Dr. Mary Jane Rotheram-Borus, Ph.D.

 COMMUNITY PERINATAL HEALTH EDUCATION

-Happy Mama Healthy Baby Alliance offers community health education on topics related to pregnancy, childbirth and breastfeeding.
-A grant provided by Prolacta Bioscience/Athari Council (2021), enables us to provide community perinatal education free of charge for low-income families (Medi-Cal does not reimburse us for these services).Here are some of the classes we offer:
+Happy Mama Healthy Baby Alliance offers community health education on pregnancy, childbirth, and breastfeeding.
+Here are some of the classes we offer:

-A 4-Week Series of group classes for pregnant persons and their partners
+A 4-week series of group classes for pregnant persons and their partners

 This class helps expectant parents to: